1. INTRODUCTION

 4. CARING ABOUT OTHERS

-We should freely ‘give’ to others, especially those in obvious need.
-That means both financially and physically of course.
+We should freely ‘give’ to others, especially those who obviously need help and support.
+That means financially, emotionally and/or physically of course.
 This relates to all forms of human relationships ranging from family, friends, fellow workers, customers and all the way to perfect strangers.

-Sadly, our Christian principle of deeply caring for, and helping, others in need can actually be in direct conflict with the negative ‘impression’ that so many people have with Christianity.
-Of course that outlook flows from the ongoing bad behaviour of Christianity’s bigots, its history of holy wars, sexual abuse of children within the Church etc. These all rest so sadly with our religion of love, and should NEVER be forgotten by us committed Christians!
+BUT, sadly, our Christian principle of deeply caring for, and helping, others in need CAN be in direct conflict with the negative ‘impression’ that so many people DO have with Christianity.
+Of course that outlook flows from the ongoing bad behaviour of Christianity’s bigots, its history of holy wars, sexual abuse of children within the Church etc. These issues all rest so badly with our religion of love, and should NEVER be forgotten by us committed Christians!

-And unfortunately many people in the community just plain forget to balance Christianity’s past and present ‘good works’ against those misdeeds.
+Unfortunately many people in the community just plain forget to balance Christianity’s past and present ‘good works’ AGAINST those misdeeds.

 Just as God himself came to serve his beloved children through self sacrifice, in the ‘person of Jesus‘, so we Christians are called to serve our fellow humans.
 And committed Christians DO always seem to be ‘in the thick of it’, trying to help where there is pain, suffering and abuse of others throughout the world as a whole.